ifandelse/writing/techpro/when to go native mobile web or cross platform tool/WhenToGoNativeMobileWebOrHybridMobile.md

 Why is this important?
 In a great piece by [Toby Shapshak](), he notes some interesting facts about Africa:

-* More people have access to a mobile phone than electricity
+* More people have access to a mobile phone than electricity (i.e. - no home electrical power			)
 * "Mobile money" - payment systems that allow you to transfer money to another phone user - is expected "to become a $617 billion industry by 2016".
 * "80% of the *world's* mobile money transactions are happening in East Africa…" (with *half* of Kenya's GDP moving through mobile payment services!)
 * In 2012, Google reported that 25% of its weekday searches in South Africa occur on mobile devices – and that figure jumps to 65% on the weekends